Marijuana Grow Lights

 If you want to do a perfect Job, you could get an additional MH bulb for vegetative stadium.

-These lamps need a Ballast to run.
-These days, digital ballasts are common.
+These lamps come with a Ballast to run them.
+Do yourself a favor and get one with a digital ballast.
 They use less electricity, produce more light and the bulb lives longer.
 Also, they throw less electro-smog.
 So the digital ballast is very recommended as opposed to the old dirt magnetic ones which are still being sold every now and then.

 I recommend 400 Watt.
 It produces lots of weed while not overly stretching the electricity bill.

-This Marijuana was Grown under 400 Watt HPS:
+Pics of Marijuana Grown under 400 Watt HPS:

 HPS and MH Lights can be bought on eBay here.